TCL S551G TV Review

 We bought and tested the 75-inch TCL S551G, which is also available in 43-, 50-, 55-, 65-, and 85-inch sizes.
 Only the 55-inch and larger sizes support TCL's Game Accelerator 120, so keep that in mind if you plan on using the TV for gaming.
 Other than that, our results are valid for the other sizes.
 There's also a massive 98-inch variant called the TCL S550G, but it features a different 120Hz panel, so the results here don't apply to that model.

-Our unit was manufactured in April 2024, as shown on the label.
+Our unit was manufactured in April 2024.

 For more options, check out our recommendations for the best budget TVs, the best TVs under $500, or the best LED TVs.
 To learn more about the testing process that informs our scores and recommendations, check out our article on how we test TVs.